CASCADES PARK

 OVERVIEW

-Cascades Park is in downtown Tallahassee, Florida.
-It spans 24 acres.
-The park offers trails, a waterfall, and an amphitheater.
+Cascades Park is in downtown Tallahassee, Florida and covers 24 acres.
+It has trails, a waterfall, and an amphitheater.

-Families enjoy playgrounds and open fields.
-It blends nature, history, and recreation.
+Families can enjoy the playgrounds and open fields.
 Visitors come for events or relaxation.

 HISTORICAL SIGNIFICANCE